by Mike Ratliff

 Yes, my brethren, there is such a thing as sound doctrine.
 How can we tell the difference between it and false doctrine?

 Sound doctrine agrees with the sound words of our Lord Jesus Christ and is in accord with godliness.
 What does that mean?
-It means that we must study Jesus’ words from the Matthew, Mark, Luke, and John always seeking the literal sense of them, never allegorizing what is not an allegory.
+It means that we must study Jesus’ words from Matthew, Mark, Luke, and John always seeking the literal sense of them, never allegorizing what is not an allegory.
 From His words and the teachings from the rest of the Bible we learn what true godliness is.
 Genuine Christian teaching will never violate these two principles.

 In this passage, Paul gives us 3 characteristics of false teachers.
 First, they teach contrary to sound doctrine.
-That may sound simplistic, but it often overlooked by people without discernment.
+That may sound simplistic, but it is often overlooked by people without discernment.
 Man thinks he is a reasoning being, but, in fact, the Bible is very clear that unregenerate man is depraved in mind.
-Humanistic reasoning can never stand before then light of God’s truth.
+Humanistic reasoning can never stand before the light of God’s truth.
 False teachers preach a different doctrine that contradicts God’s revelation of His truth from scripture.
 Second, They do not consent to the wholeness of God’s Word as being errorless and unchangeable.
 Thirdly, Since they reject this, their teachings are not according to scripture and are, therefore, unholy leading to godlessness in their ministries instead of godliness.
 False teachers will be marked by sin and they use their ministries to get rich because their real love is for money and power.

 False teachers, to support their false doctrines, must create disputes over words.
 They argue about the meaning of passages in the Bible because if they submit to what it really says then they stand condemned.
 However, since they are not Spirit-led, but flesh driven, they do not understand divine truth.
 They are constantly arguing about terminology and must attack the authority of scripture.
 The ministries of these false teachers produces nothing godly because the source is only their fleshly, greedy minds instead of from the inspiration of the Holy Spirit.